WebDevsCom/webDevsCom/README.md

 ## Contribute
 > Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-If you're new to contribute to Open Source on Github, [this guide](https://guides.github.com/activities/contributing-to-open-source/) can help you get started.
+If you're new to contribute to Open Source on GitHub, [this guide](https://guides.github.com/activities/contributing-to-open-source/) can help you get started.
 Please check out the [contribution guide](CONTRIBUTING.md) for more details on how issues and pull requests work.

 ### Steps to add Resources
 * go to [/src/data/resourcesData.js](https://github.com/WebDevsCom/webDevsCom/blob/master/src/data/resourcesData.js)